Genesis of the alpha beta T-cell receptor: Results

 We analysed previously published data on sequenced T-cell CDR3 regions obtained from two human subjects (PairSEQ), as described by Howie and collaborators \cite{HowieHighthroughputpairingcell2015}.
 In the original study, sequences of $\alpha$ and $\beta$ chain pairs associated to the same clone were isolated using a combination of high-throughput sequencing and combinatorial statistics.
 Briefly, T cell samples were deposited into wells of a 96-well plate, their RNA extracted, reverse-transcribed into cDNA with the addition of a well-specific barcode, amplified by PCR, and sequenced. $\alpha\beta$ pairs appearing together in many wells were assumed to be associated with the same T-cell clone, and thus expressed together in the same cells.
 Because the method relies on the presence of cells of the same clone in many wells, the method can only capture large memory T cell clones present in multiple copies in the same blood sample.
 Naive clones which have a population size of around $10$, or concentration of $10^{-10}$ \cite{CasrougeSizeEstimateav2000}, are not expected to be paired in this way.

 We generalized the statistical method of \cite{HowieHighthroughputpairingcell2015} to associate $\alpha$-$\alpha$ and $\beta$-$\beta$ pairs present in the same clone.
 Along with $\alpha$-$\beta$ pairings, this allowed us to reconstruct the full TCR content of a cell.
 Two additional difficulties arise when trying to pair chains of the same type.
 First, truly distinct pairs of chains must be distinguished from reads associated with the same sequence but differing by a few nucleotides as a result of sequencing errors.
-We set a threshold of $11$ nucleotide mismatches on the distribution of distances between paired chains (Fig.\,S1) to eliminate such duplicates.
+We set a threshold of $11$ nucleotide mismatches on the distribution of distances between paired chains (Fig.\,S1) to remove duplicates while minimizing the loss of real pairs.
 Second, because of allelic exclusions, one of the two chains of the same type is typically expressed in much smaller amounts than the other.
 As a result, we find much fewer $\alpha$-$\alpha$ and $\beta$-$\beta$ pairs than $\alpha$-$\beta$ pairs.

 Table \ref{tab:number_pairs} summarizes the numbers of pairs found in each experiment, with a significance threshold chosen to achieve a 1\% false discovery rate (see Methods).
 This method can then be used to recreate the complete TCR content of a given clone, and set apart clones expressing multiple TCR receptors.